 - Click the + icon and choose Inbox.
 You should see a new path added below the Change folder button.

 Some users are suggesting to create a new pst file and then set your old pst file as the default one.
-According to users, this method solved the issue for many of them, so feel free to try it.
+According to them, this method solved the issue for many, so feel free to try it.

 7. Manually enter the location of the data file